Ninnat/ninnat.github.io/about.md

 permalink: /about/
 ---

-# This Site
+# About This Site

+I write so that

+- I don't have to repeat myself
+- I can find my mistakes later
+- I can correct these mistakes.  [^1]

-I keep a record of my writing to not have to repeat myself, to be aware of errors in my thinking once I learn more and to correct them.  [^1] I imagine most of what I write to be drafts in progress, parts of a [Long Content](http://www.gwern.net/About#long-content).
+I thought of my writings as drafts in progress, all being parts of a [Long Content](http://www.gwern.net/About#long-content).

-Expect more from this section once there is more content.

-# Websites
+# About Me

+I'm a graduate student doing research in theoretical quantum information science.
+Everything on this site is my own viewpoint unless specified otherwise by a publication.

 I'm on